-Creamy Sausage Pasta starts with thick, saucy fettuccine tossed with crumbled Italian sausage, succulent sun-dried tomatoes, and tender spinach.
+Creamy Sausage Pasta starts with thick, saucy fettuccine tossed with crumbled Italian sausage, flavorful sun-dried tomatoes, and tender spinach.

 Overhead image of Creamy Sausage Pasta